alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - This script will take about 12 minutes to run

-- Run `Install-Module -Name PowerShellGet -Force` to update `Powershell Get` to the latest version
+- Run `Install-Module -Name PowerShellGet -Force` to update `Powershell Get` to the latest version.
+Enter "Y" on any prompts.

 - Exit the PowerShell window and re-open a new one (with elevated permissions, making sure it is still the correct PowerShell app)